 India has a fraught relationship with the religions that came as colonizing forces alongside its invasion by imperialist powers.
 The Abrahamic religions of Christianity and Islam have left an indelible mark on the subcontinent, which is still felt today.
 Unfortunately, this painful historical legacy has influenced the supporters of Hindu nationalism to engage in contemporary persecution of Indian Christians and Muslims in an ill-guided attempt to right a historical grievance.
-Perhaps if they could see how the respected daughter of the Prophet Muhammad, Lady Fatima al-Zahra recognizes Lord Krishna's legitimacy as a true deity of India and how much she enjoys willingly submitting to him, they wouldn't feel the need to abuse religious minorities among their community as an expression of their insecurity and inferiority complex.
+Perhaps if they could see how the Prophet Muhammad recognizes Lord Krishna's legitimacy as a true deity of India and how much he enjoys willingly submitting to him, they wouldn't feel the need to abuse religious minorities among their community as an expression of their insecurity and inferiority complex.